SPIRAL: Self-Play on Zero-Sum Games Incentivizes Reasoning via Multi-Agent Multi-Turn Reinforcement Learning: Introduction

-\begin{enumerate}[left=2pt, itemsep=2pt, topsep=4pt] \item \textbf{A Fully Online, Multi-Turn, Multi-Agent RL Framework for LLMs:} We develop a distributed actor-learner architecture that enables online self-play with full-parameter updates across multiple two-player zero-sum language games.
+\begin{enumerate}[left=2pt, itemsep=0pt, topsep=0pt] \item \textbf{A Fully Online, Multi-Turn, Multi-Agent RL Framework for LLMs:} We develop a distributed actor-learner architecture enabling online self-play with full-parameter updates across multiple two-player zero-sum language games.
 The multi-turn aspect trains models to reason through sequential decisions, directly preparing them for complex multi-step problem solving.
-Unlike prior offline approaches, this provides a continuous curriculum as the model must adapt to an ever-improving opponent: itself.
-We release our implementation\footnote{ \url{https://github.com/spiral-rl/spiral}.} to facilitate further research.
+Unlike prior offline approaches, this provides continuous curriculum as the model adapts to an ever-improving opponent.
+We release our implementation to facilitate further research.

 \item \textbf{Role-conditioned Advantage Estimation (RAE):} We introduce a variance-reduced advantage estimator specifically designed for multi-agent settings.
-By normalizing rewards relative to each player's expected performance, RAE reduces variance in multi-agent learning.
-Our ablation studies empirically validate that RAE stabilizes learning and prevents thinking collapse.
-Without it, models progressively abandon reasoning traces, which is critical for generalization.
+By normalizing rewards relative to each player's expected performance, RAE prevents the degradation of the model's reasoning capabilities, a failure mode we term ``thinking collapse''.
+Without it, models progressively abandon reasoning traces after 200 steps, which is critical for generalization.

-\item \textbf{Empirical Discovery of Transfer:} We demonstrate that self-play on zero-sum games improves both out-of-distribution game performance and academic reasoning benchmarks without domain-specific training data.
-Our analysis identifies reasoning patterns (systematic decomposition, expected value calculation, case-by-case analysis) that transfer from games to mathematics at measurable rates.
-Different games develop specialized skills that transfer to related domains, and multi-game training combines these abilities synergistically. \end{enumerate}
+\item \textbf{Empirical Discovery of Transfer:} We demonstrate that self-play on zero-sum games improves both out-of-distribution game performance and academic reasoning benchmarks by up to 10\% without domain-specific training data.
+Our analysis identifies reasoning patterns (systematic decomposition, expected value calculation, case-by-case analysis) that transfer from games to mathematics at measurable rates, with different games developing specialized skills that combine synergistically in multi-game training. \end{enumerate}